Podiatrist

 Most universities accept a wide range of qualifications, giving you the option of applying directly from school or going to college first.

-If you choose to go to college, you could do an HND in Applied Biological Science or an HND in Applied Sport Science.
+If you choose to go to college, you could do an HND in Applied Biological Science or Applied Sport Science.

-Two universities in Scotland offer undergraduate programmes in Podiatry, approved by the HCPC:
+In Scotland, 2 universities offer undergraduate programmes in Podiatry approved by the HCPC:

 - Glasgow Caledonian University